LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 .. image:: divgeo_ITER_45.png
    :align: center

+To display the index values, right-click in the index field and select Show Values.

-Press kbd:`Ctrl + U` to unmark everything.
+Press :kbd:`Ctrl + U` to unmark everything.

-Mark the the wall segments in the PFR, including the "PFR edge" elements.
+Mark the wall segments in the PFR, including the "PFR edge" elements.
 Set index to ``-2`` in the dialogue box, and "General Triangle size" to 10.0.

 .. image:: divgeo_ITER_46.png